 My father had this theory about where to eat when visiting a popular tourist destination.
 “Avoid the first couple of restaurants you see when you enter the town, they will likely be the most expensive and the least desirable in terms of food and ambiance” he would instruct me.
 “In fact,” he continued “you should keep walking until the crowds thin out, bypassing all the tourist traps and hopefully ending up at a local dining spot.”
 With that in mind, I purposely choose a place in the middle of town for our lunch in Montepulciano; far away from all the wine shops displaying “Free Tasting” and “Free International Shipping” signs in English.
 And past the annoying shopkeepers who hover in the street in front of the entrance of their shop, trying to lure unsuspecting tourists into their store with a so-called bargain, only to do the old bait-and-switch once they’re inside.
 And because I wanted to experience local wines with our lunch, I chose an enoteca (a wine shop that also serves food), rather than a traditional restaurant.
 After all, we were in Montepulciano, one of the most famous wine towns in not just Tuscany, but in all of Italy.
 And what could be better than pairing the great wines of Tuscany with regional dishes?
 With that in mind, I chose the Entoteca La Dolce Vita, which according to various travel review sites has a great reputation for serving excellent local specialties.

 There’s an old axiom of travel that says: “When in Rome, do as the Romans do.”
 For today, that has been modified a bit: “When in Montepulciano, do as the Poliziani do.”
 (Poliziani is what the residents of Montepulciano are called.)
 In Italy, enjoying the pleasures of life is something that comes naturally.
 And Tuscany is no exception.
 Cristian, the managing director of Enoteca La Dolce Vita, proudly brags that Poliziani have taken that practice to a higher level.
+He explains: “To behave as a Poliziano means to discover special places and don’t just stop at the most crowded or popular spots.
+It is well worth the pain to walk far inside the town and discover those unknown places that most tourists don’t see.”
 So that is exactly what we planned to do.